hashicorp/hcdiag/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**What problem would you like `hcdiag` to address?**
+**What problem would you like to address?**
 Write a clear and concise description of the problem.

 **Who is the audience for this request?**
-Clarify who the end user is, e.g., Customer Success architect, Terraform Enterprise customer, etc.
+Clarify who the end user is, e.g., Customer Success architect, Vault Enterprise customer, etc.

-(Please add appropriate support, field, internal, or customer label, if possible.)
+**Which HashiCorp products does this affect?**
+Select appropriate GitHub labels when applicable, e.g., terraform, vault, consul, nomad, etc.

 **What would the ideal solution look like?**
 Describe what you want to happen.